-This will create ../privoxy\3.0.6-stable-1\i386.deb which can be uploaded.
-To upload the package to Sourceforge, simply issue make debian-upload cvs -z3 -d:pserver:anonymous@ijbswa.cvs.sourceforge.net:/cvsroot/ijbswa co osxsetup cd osxsetup
+This will create ../privoxy_3.0.7-stable-1_i386.deb which can be uploaded.
+To upload the package to Sourceforge, simply issue make debian-upload

 6.3.8.
 Mac OSX

 First, make sure that you have freshly exported the right version into an empty directory.
 (See "Building and releasing packages" above).
 Then get the Mac OSX setup module: